 Where does training take place?

 The first step in training with a Tug Dogs trainer is scheduling a private evaluation.
-We have trainers located throughout the Sacramento, Roseville, and Lodi areas and will partner you with the closest trainer possible.
+We have trainers located throughout the Sacramento, Roseville, Lodi, East Bay, and Portland areas and will partner you with the closest trainer possible.
 Your evaluation (and future training) location will be determined by your trainer based on where you live and what special needs your dog has.

-We regularly service clients in the Roseville, Granite Bay, Natomas, Antelope, Sacramento, Midtown, East Sacramento, West Sacramento, Citrus Heights, Carmichael, Fair Oaks, Elk Grove, Lodi, Land Park, Pocket, and most of the metropolitan Sacramento area.
+We regularly service clients in the Danville, Berkeley, Oakland, Portland, Camas, Vancouver, Roseville, Granite Bay, Natomas, Antelope, Sacramento, Midtown, East Sacramento, West Sacramento, Citrus Heights, Carmichael, Fair Oaks, Elk Grove, Lodi, Land Park, Pocket, and most of the metropolitan Sacramento area.

 Does Tug Dogs offer assistance in re-homing dogs?